Why Study Engineering?

-- Ingenium Engineering Club - Ingenium seeks to strengthen the community of engineering students by fostering a comfortable environment for students to interact with each other.
+- Ingenium Engineering Club - Ingenium strengthens Wheaton's engineering community by providing a place for students to work together.
 Ingenium engages students in extracurricular engineering design projects as well as competitions, seminars, and other events.

-- Collaborative Research - Many Wheaton students get involved in research with Wheaton faculty or in partnership with scientists at nearby Fermilab or Argonne National Lab.
+- Collaborative Research - Many Wheaton students get involved in research with Wheaton faculty or in partnership with scientists at nearby Fermilab or Argonne National Laboratory.

 - Teaching Assistant Positions - A highlight for many of our majors is working as a paid teaching assistant in the department.
 Students may work alongside faculty in class, grade homework, run help sessions, or set up and manage lab equipment.

 - Observatory Assistant Positions - Students staff our observatory and help other students and the general public view the night skies.
 Our observatory houses a 24" Planewave telescope with scientific-grade accessories and several smaller 8-16" telescopes.

-- Global Programs and Studies (GPS): Semester study-abroad programs, summer study-abroad programs, and spring break co-curricular trips, and international internships are always an option in Wheaton's program.
+- Global Programs and Studies (GPS): Semester study-abroad programs, summer study-abroad programs, spring break co-curricular trips, and international internships are always an option in Wheaton's program.

 What Will I Learn?

-Wheaton engineering students begin with a core set of engineering, math, physics and chemistry classes.
-They then branch into a set of classes that prepare them for one of many fields of engineering.
-Over the past 41 years Wheaton students have received degrees in a wide variety of specialty fields including:
+Wheaton engineering students begin with a core set of engineering, math, physics, and chemistry courses.
+They then branch into a set of courses that prepare them for one of many fields of engineering.
+Wheaton engineering students have received degrees in a wide variety of specialty fields including: